cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/211_Methods.md

 ## Instance Methods

 *Instance methods* are functions that belong to instances of a particular class, structure, or enumeration.
 They support the functionality of those instances, either by providing ways to access and modify instance properties, or by providing functionality related to the instance’s purpose.
-Instance methods have exactly the same syntax as functions, as described in [Functions].
+Instance methods have exactly the same syntax as functions, as described in [Functions](206_Functions.html "Functions").

 You write an instance method within the opening and closing braces of the type it belongs to.
 An instance method has implicit access to all other instance methods and properties of that type.
 An instance method can be called only on a specific instance of the type it belongs to.
 It cannot be called in isolation without an existing instance.